mudler/Algorithm-Sat-Backtracking/README.md

     # You can use it with Algorithm::SAT::Expression
     use Algorithm::SAT::Expression;

-    my $expr = Algorithm::SAT::Expression->new->with("Algorithm::SAT::Backtracking"); #Uses Algorithm::SAT::Backtracking by default, you can use "with()" to specify other implementations
+    my $expr = Algorithm::SAT::Expression->new->with("Algorithm::SAT::Backtracking"); #Uses Algorithm::SAT::Backtracking by default, so with() it's not necessary in this case
     $expr->or( '-foo@2.1', 'bar@2.2' );
     $expr->or( '-foo@2.3', 'bar@2.2' );
     $expr->or( '-baz@2.3', 'bar@2.3' );